Transborder and Global Human Dynamics - Doctor of Philosophy

 • Power, inequality, and racial justice

-Sponsoring departments include Anthropology, Government, and Languages and Linguistics.
-Related, affiliated, and sponsoring departments and programs also include English, Gender and Sexuality Studies, Geography and Environmental Studies, History, Borderlands and Ethnic Studies, and Sociology.
+Sponsoring departments include Anthropology, Political Science, Public Law and Administration (formerly Government), and Languages and Linguistics.
+Related, affiliated, and sponsoring departments and programs also include English, Gender and Sexuality Studies, Geography and Environmental Studies, History, Borderlands and Ethnic Studies (BEST), Philosophy, Criminal Justice, Sociology, Latin American Programs, Center for Latin American and Border Studies, the American Indian Program, and NMSU Library and Archives.

 Prefix Title Credits